secaids/cn/README.md

 TO RUN PYTHON FILE IN TERMINAL USE **py filename.py** command
-# Exp- 1 - STOP AND WAIT PROTOCOL
+# Exp-1 - STOP AND WAIT PROTOCOL
 ## Algo
 1. Start the program.
 2. Get the frame size from the user